GopalkrishaRao/PracticeProjects/QandA/Web_Dev_questions/React/react.md

 #
 ## Why you can't update props in React?
 * The React philosophy is that props should be immutable and top-down.
 This means that a parent can send any prop values to a child, but the child can't modify received props.

+#
+## How to optimize the react application?
+### Bundle Size Optimization

+- **Code Splitting:**
+  - Use dynamic imports and `React.lazy()` for code splitting to load only necessary parts when needed.
+- **Tree Shaking:**
+  - Configure build tools to eliminate unused code, ensuring efficient bundling.

+### Performance Monitoring

+- **Use Performance Tools:**
+  - Leverage browser developer tools and React DevTools to profile and identify performance bottlenecks.
+- **React Profiler:**
+  - Utilize the built-in React Profiler to analyze component render times and find areas for improvement.

+### State Management

+- **Optimize Component Updates:**
+  - Use `PureComponent` or memoization techniques (`React.memo`) to prevent unnecessary re-renders.
+- **Redux Optimization:**
+  - Ensure efficient state updates and use selectors to avoid unnecessary recalculations.

+### Network Optimization

+- **Minimize HTTP Requests:**
+  - Reduce HTTP requests by optimizing and bundling assets.
+- **Code Splitting:**
+  - Implement code splitting to load necessary parts on demand.

+### Image Optimization

+- **Lazy Loading:**
+  - Implement lazy loading for images using `loading="lazy"` attribute.
+- **Image Compression:**
+  - Compress and optimize images to reduce file size without compromising quality.

+### Server-Side Rendering (SSR)

+- **Use SSR:**
+  - Implement server-side rendering for improved initial load performance and SEO.
+- **React Helmet:**
+  - Use `React Helmet` library to manage and update document head tags effectively.

+### Caching and Memoization

+- **Memoization:**
+  - Utilize memoization techniques like memoization hooks or libraries (e.g., Reselect) to cache expensive computations.
+- **HTTP Caching:**
+  - Set appropriate cache headers for static assets to reduce load times for returning users.

+### Optimize React Hooks

+- **Use `useCallback` and `useMemo`:**
+  - Memoize functions and values to prevent unnecessary recalculations.
+- **Avoid Unnecessary Renders:**
+  - Be mindful of how hooks like `useEffect` impact component renders.
+Use dependencies wisely to avoid unnecessary re-renders.

+### Bundle Analysis

+- **Analyze Bundles:**
+  - Use tools like Webpack Bundle Analyzer to visualize and understand bundle composition.
+Identify large dependencies impacting load times.

+### Testing and Profiling

+- **Performance Testing:**
+  - Conduct performance testing using tools like Lighthouse or Google PageSpeed Insights to evaluate metrics.
+- **Continuous Monitoring:**
+  - Set up continuous monitoring to identify performance regressions over time.

+Remember, optimization is an ongoing process, and it's essential to monitor and adapt strategies based on the evolving needs of your React application.